kiyui/gnome-shell-keybinder/README.md

 ## Building

-This module's source uses ES6 classes and modules, to build it into an ES5 UMD module run `npm run build`.
+This module uses ES6 classes, exports and template literals.
+To use in an extension, use a transpiler like Babel and a module bundler like Webpack.

 ## Usage

-To use in an extension, include the UMD module or use a module bundler like Webpack.

 ```javascript
 import Keybinder from 'gnome-shell-keybinder';